 Our population-based study highlights a shift in the surgical management of BPO over a 20-year period.
-Though TURP remains the most commonly utilized modality overall, use has significantly decreased over time (presumably due to medical therapy) while management with endoscopic laser modalities has significantly increased.
+Although TURP remains the most used modality overall, use has significantly decreased over time (presumably due to medical therapy), while management with endoscopic laser modalities has significantly increased.
 Further, a shift towards patients being older and more comorbid at the time of surgery was observed over the study period.
-This latter finding suggests that medical therapy may simply be 'delaying' surgical intervention in some men and can aid practicing physicians in establishing appropriate treatment expectations and follow-up plans for men presenting with symptomatic BPO.
+This latter finding suggests that medical therapy may simply be delaying surgical intervention in some men and can aid practicing physicians in establishing appropriate treatment expectations and followup plans for men presenting with symptomatic BPO.
+Competing interests: Dr. LaBossiere has been a speaker for Astellas and Pfizer.
+Dr. Herschorn has been an advisory board member and speaker for Allergan, Astellas, and Pfizer; has received honoraria from Astellas, Ipsen, and Ixaltis; and has participated in clinical trials supported by Astellas, Ipsen, and Ixaltis.
+Dr. Carr has been an advisory board member and speaker for Allergan, Astellas, Ferring, and Pfizer; and has participated in clinical trials supported by Astellas, Ferring, and Pfizer; and has participated in clinical trials supported by Allergan, Astellas, Aquinox, and Cook Medical.
+The remaining authors report no competing personal or financial interests related to this work.